mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 **Katagiri Roshi:** Because, as Dogen Zenji mentions, “no buddha-nature” is *pretty close* to pointing out what the truth is.

 It’s not evaluating both of them, which is right, which is wrong.

-On the other hand, do you know Kassan and Jōzan in the chapter “Life and Death” (*Shoji*)?
-Dogen Zenji quotes two sentences: “If there is a buddha, you are not confused by life and death itself.
-If there is no buddha, life and death never be confused.”
+On the other hand, do you know Kassan and Jōzan in the chapter “Life and Death” (“*Shoji*” in *Shobogenzo*)?
+Dogen Zenji quotes two sentences: “If there is a buddha, [there is no life and death].
+If there is no buddha, [we are not confused by] life and death.”
 Something like that; I don’t remember exactly. [...]
-And then they went to see the teacher, to evaluate which is right, which is wrong; which is close to the truth.
+And then they went to see the teacher, to evaluate which is right, which is wrong – which is *close* to the truth.
 Kassan [asks] the teacher, “Which of us is pretty close to the truth?”
-And then [the teacher] says, “Maybe next day, please come again.”
+And [the teacher] says, “Maybe next day, please come again.”
 He didn’t answer.
-And then the next day, Kassan [comes] again to see the teacher and ask the same question.
+The next day Kassan [comes] again to see the teacher and ask the same question.
 And then [the teacher] says, “One who doesn’t ask is closer to the truth.”
 One who tried to know which is close is not close.

 [That is what] “no buddha-nature” [means].
 “No buddha-nature” is *pretty* close. *[He chuckles slightly.]* Pretty close to the buddha-nature. [...]

 So Hui Neng says, “Originally Bodhi has no tree, the bright mirror has no stand.”
-So [he] always [speaks] about what the foundation is.
-And then, “Originally there is not a single thing: where can dust alight?”
+So [it] always [talks] about what the foundation is.
+And then: “Originally there is not a single thing: where can dust alight?”
 So constantly his basic foundation is found in *no buddha-nature*, there.

 I think you can read the book  [*The Zen Doctrine of No Mind*] written by D.T.
 Suzuki.
 [He talks] about [this] story, in terms of this poem.